Rocket Recall; Teaching a Dog to Come: Part I

 - I do not advise using shock collars or other aversive training devices, since many dogs develop behavioral issues when such items are used on them.

 Your dog should know his name well, which is the first step for recall training.
 Practice the Name Game with your dog to develop a strong association between their name and good things happening!
+Check This Out for private training sessions for your dog.

 - Grab some treats or do this at meal time and use your dog’s kibble.
+One of the most popular dog treats are sausages for dogs which are made specifically for your fur baby.

 - Toss a treat to the floor, once your dog eats the food, say his name once, when he turns his head to look at you, say YES! and toss another treat to the floor.